microsoft/rust-for-dotnet-devs/src/testing/index.md

 in-line visual indicators about the line coverage in the source code editor.

 > Note: The location of the LCOV file is essential.
 If a workspace (see [Project
-> Structure](#project-structure)) with multiple packages is present and a LCOV
+> Structure]) with multiple packages is present and a LCOV file is generated in
-> file is generated in the root using `--workspace`, that is the file that is
+> the root using `--workspace`, that is the file that is being used - even if
-> being used - even if there is a file present directly in the root of the
+> there is a file present directly in the root of the package.
+It is quicker to
-> package.
-It is quicker to isolate to the particular package under test
+> isolate to the particular package under test rather than generating the LCOV
-> rather than generating the LCOV file in the root.
+> file in the root.

 [coverage.gutters]: https://marketplace.visualstudio.com/items?itemName=ryanluker.vscode-coverage-gutters
 [tarpaulin]: https://github.com/xd009642/tarpaulin
 [coverlet]: https://github.com/coverlet-coverage/coverlet
 [built-in-cov]: https://doc.rust-lang.org/stable/rustc/instrument-coverage.html#test-coverage
+[project structure]: ../project-structure/index.md